pongrut/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

+The above pipeline using HOG features and a linear SVM is well-known since 2005.
+Very recently extremely fast neural network based object detectors have emerged which allow object detection faster than realtime.
+I merely cloned the original darknet repository and applied YOLO to the project video.
+I only needed to do a minor code modification to allow saving videos directly.
+The result is quite amazing.
+As no sliding windows are used the detection is extremely fast.
+A frame is passed to the network and processed precisely once, hence the name YOLO — “you only look once”.

 ### Histogram of Oriented Gradients (HOG)